Arthur-Aillet/Cevy/docs/NetworkRFC.md

 ### Client:
 The *client* is responsible for delivering client actions to the server, and updating its internal states as the server dictates.
 Client Actions are actions, chosen to be performed by the user, that have an impact on the Server-Wide state, the Player, or any other Player.
-These actions are fallable, and the client must act accordingly should the server fail the Client Action.
+These actions are fallible, and the client must act accordingly should the server fail the Client Action.
 (A failure mode of Try Again may be made available, this indicates that the client should attempt the action again) In an effort to decouple Networking from display/UI, some client actions can be assumed to have succeed before receiving confirmation from the server, in order to let the user observe the action in a timely manner.
 Other actions, particularly security oriented, can not be assumed until the server has let the action succeed or fail.